 We can also provide the media training necessary to teach your team the skills required to respond internally, keeping everyone calm and informed, and externally, ensuring that your team responds to the media in a manner that will reduce the effects of a public relations crisis* and communicate your brand’s value.

-The first thing you should dois to implement your PR in crisis management plan immediately, promptly addressing both your team and the public upon your discovery of the PR crisis.
+The first thing you should do is execute a ready-made crisis management plan immediately, promptly addressing both your team and the public.
 Being open and honest is the best policy, as it demonstrates good values that will be associated with your brand.
-Mistakes do happen, and it is better to admit to them and work on improvement than deny the existence of a situation.
+Mistakes do happen, and it is better to admit and work on improvement than deny the existence of a situation.
 The situations in which you can deny a crisis* is when you are certain the accusations are false.

-There are other strategies you can implement to manage a PR crisis, one of which being the diminishment strategy.
-In this crisis management strategy, instead of denying all faults, you can try to minimize the degree of responsibility on the organization.
+Another strategy you can implement to manage a PR crisis is the diminishment strategy.
+In this case, instead of denying all faults, you can try to minimize the degree of responsibility on the organization.
 This only works when it is plausible to deny some of the responsibility.
 In situations where you cannot deny or diminish the events in question, there is the rebuilding strategy, in which you can make efforts to mend an organization’s reputation, usually in the form of an apology or compensation.

 These strategies can be supplemented by bolstering your positive image, presenting your audience with new positive information about your organization or reminding them of your previous achievements.